butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 layout: post
 description: A proposal for making the fast.ai deep learning course more effective
 categories: [fastai]
-title: Fast.ai Deep Learning Adventure Guides (Part 2)
+title: fast.ai Deep Learning Adventure Treks (Part 2)
 image: images/dora-map-explorer.png
 ---
 ![dora explorer map]({{ "images/dora-map-explorer.png" | relative_url }} "Dora the Explorer Map - credits to https://www.mobygames.com/game/windows/dora-the-explorer-swipers-big-adventure/screenshots")
-# Fast.ai Deep Learning Adventure Guides (Part 2)
+# fast.ai Deep Learning Adventure Treks (Part 2)

 ## Summary
-**FastAI Deep Learning Adventure Guides** is an initiative to provide first-time fastai learners with a more formalized, structured study group, with a fixed schedule, led by more experienced fastai community members on a volunteer basis, to make the online course (MOOC version) more engaging and effective specially for non-programmers.
+**fast.ai Deep Learning Adventure Treks** is an initiative to provide first-time fast.ai learners with a more formalized, structured study group, with a fixed schedule, led by more experienced fast.ai community members on a volunteer basis, to make the online course (MOOC version) more engaging and effective specially for non-programmers.

 [Part 1]({{ "fastai/2020/06/28/fastai-deeplearning-adventure-guides.html" | relative_url }}) covers the rationale.
 Part 2  covers the program's vision and use cases.